Regulations governing the forex broker license in Seychelles

 Regulates the establishment and operation of International Business Companies, offering ease of incorporation, operational flexibility, and privacy, aiming to attract international business.

-Provides criteria for obtaining a securities dealer license in Seychelles, including qualifications, financial requirements, and operational capabilities, ensuring only qualified entities offer trading services.
+Provides the criteria for obtaining a securities Dealer License in Seychelles, including qualifications, financial requirements, and operational capabilities to ensure that only qualified entities offer trading services.

 Seychelles Forex license regulatory body

 In Seychelles, the taxation of forex companies is structured to provide a competitive and favorable environment for international business activities.
-Here’s an overview of the key aspects of taxation for forex companies in Seychelles:
+Here’s an overview of the key aspects of taxation in this jurisdiction:

 1. Corporate Taxation